 What Happens During Surgery

 How then can the pet actually bleed if the uterus and ovaries have been removed?
 The lining tissue of the remaining vagina can swell and bleed in response to the hormones, simulating a heat cycle.
-Unless the uterus was not removed, your pet cannot become pregnant.

 Visit the Vet